mrlm-net/simconnect/docs/config-client.md

 ### WithLogger

 Sets a custom structured logger for engine operations.
-The engine logs at WARN level by default.
+The engine logs at INFO level by default.

 ```go
 logger := slog.New(slog.NewJSONHandler(os.Stdout, &slog.HandlerOptions{